Evaluating General-Purpose AI with Psychometrics: Leveraging Psychometrics for AI Evaluation

 \subsection{A More Rigorous Framework: Key Considerations}

 Here, we suggest a framework for construct-oriented evaluation of AI systems.
-We also introduce psychometric theories and techniques that could be employed to facilitate evaluation.
-As shown in Figure~\ref{fig:framework}, our framework for evaluating AI systems includes three stages: construct identification, construct measurement, and test validation.
+We introduce psychometric theories and techniques that could be employed to facilitate the evaluation.
+As shown in Figure~\ref{fig:framework}, our framework includes three stages: construct identification, construct measurement, and test validation.